svg-net/SVG/doc/Samples.md

 elements, and saves it to a PNG file.
 It shows how to access and alter an element of the SVG source tree.

-XMLOutputTester
+SVGBuilder
 ---------------
-This is a simple form-based application that shows how to create a new SVG document from scratch (in this example representing a filled circle), display it's XML source and save it to a file.
+This is a form-based .NET application that shows how to create a new SVG document from scratch (in this example representing a filled circle), display it's SVG source and save it to a file.

 Entities